ziyaddhuka/uber-database-design-project/README.md

 # uber-database-design-project
 Implementation of Database design concepts for Uber

-Check the pdf file for the requirements and description
+Check the Database_Design_Project.pdf file for the requirements and description